-The purpose of this Chapter is to promote the public health, safety, and welfare within the Little Lehigh Creek Watershed by minimizing the damages and maximizing the benefits described in § 25-101 by provisions designed to:
+The purpose of this Chapter is to promote the public health, safety, and welfare within the Borough and the Little Lehigh Creek Watershed by minimizing the harms and maximizing the benefits described in § 25-101 by provisions designed to:

-(a) Manage stormwater runoff impacts at their source by regulating activities which cause such problems;

-(b) Utilize and preserve the desirable existing natural drainage systems;

-(c) Encourage infiltration of stormwater, where appropriate, maintain groundwater recharge, prevent degradation of surface and ground water quality, and otherwise protect water resources;

-(d) Maintain the existing flows and quality of streams and water courses in the Borough and the Commonwealth;

-(e) Preserve and restore the flood carrying capacity of streams; and

-(f) Provide for proper maintenance of all permanent stormwater management BMPs that are implemented in the Borough;

-(g) Provide review procedures and performance standards for stormwater planning, design, and management;

-(h) Manage stormwater impacts close to the runoff source which requires a minimum of structures and relies on natural processes;

-(i) Meet legal water quality requirements under state law, including regulations at 25 PA.
-CODE Chapter 93.4a to protect and maintain "existing uses" and maintain the level of water quality to support those uses in all streams and to protect and maintain water quality in "special protection" streams;

-(j) Prevent scour and erosion of stream banks and stream beds;

-(k) Provide standards to meet the NPDES permit requirements.
+- (a) Manage stormwater runoff close to the source, reduce runoff volumes, and mimic predevelopment hydrology; - (b) Preserve natural drainage systems; - (c) Maintain groundwater recharge to prevent degradation of surface and ground water quality and to otherwise protect water resources; - (d) Maintain the existing flows and quality of streams and water courses in the Borough and the Commonwealth; - (e) Preserve and restore the flood carrying capacity of streams; - (f) Provide proper operation and maintenance of all stormwater best management practices (BMPs) that are implemented within the Borough; - (g) Provide procedures and performance standards for stormwater planning and management; - (h) [RESERVED] - (i) Meet legal water quality requirements under state law, including regulations at 25 PA.
+CODE Chapter 93 (relating to Water Quality Standards) to protect, maintain and restore the existing and designated uses of the waters of the Commonwealth of Pennsylvania; - (i) Prevent scour and erosion of stream banks and stream beds; - (k) Provide standards to meet NPDES permit requirements.